The Winter Permit System is in effect from Friday, November 15 until the end of the avalanche control season.

 A Winter Permit is mandatory to enter Winter Restricted Areas.

-Annual Winter Permit Recommended for all users
+Annual Winter Permit Apply now!

 Apply online in advance for your Annual Winter Permit!
 You will receive your Winter Permit and Winter Parking Permit by email.
 An Annual Winter Permit allows you to access open Winter Restricted Areas without visiting the Rogers Pass Discovery Centre each morning.